For years whenever I go to Germany, my mom and aunts have been saying, “We should go to Heidelberg.”

-The Deutsches Apotheken Museum takes through through a history of pharmacies in Germany, starting from back when you used to be able to see every single medicinal ingredient for sale.
+The Deutsches Apotheken Museum takes you through a history of pharmacies in Germany, starting from back when you used to be able to see every single medicinal ingredient for sale.

 It also showed some of the weird stuff pharmacists used to have in their workplaces.